OpenLHS/Distrib_analysis/README.md

 Distributed analysis example using R

 ## Background and details
-The origin and fundementals can be found in this paper : https://medinform.jmir.org/2025/1/e71249
+The origin and fundamentals can be found in this paper : https://medinform.jmir.org/2025/1/e71249

 ## Contact information
 * Pr Félix Camirand-Lemyre : Felix.Camirand.Lemyre@usherbrooke.ca